Vendor Governance and KPIs

 About the Author

 Michael K. Trent writes under an editorial pen name focused on outsourcing strategy, vendor governance, cost structure, and operational risk.
-Articles emphasize structured decision-making and measurable outcomes.
+Articles emphasize structured decision-making, measurable outcomes, and practical oversight models.

 Note: This page is educational and general.
 It is not legal, tax, HR, or security advice.
 For decisions with real risk, consult qualified professionals.